 Quotes in the Directories and elsewhere:

-Peter is a recommended leading junior who ‘uses his combination of medical and legal knowledge to great effect.'
+Peter is a recommended leading junior who 'has unparalleled understanding of the pharmaceutical sector' and ‘uses his combination of medical and legal knowledge to great effect.'
 Legal 500 2015.

 ‘A qualified medical practitioner as well as a barrister, he offers clients an unrivalled level of medical and pharmaceutical understanding.
 His practice sits at the intersection of health and product liability law.’
 Peter "offers clients an unparalleled understanding of every aspect of the pharmaceutical sector."
 Chambers & Partners 2015